Introduction

 Types of Portable WiFi Devices: Routers, Hotspots, Dongles

-Travelers today have several portable WiFi options, but the tech behind each device varies.
-The most common ones include:
+Travelers today have several portable WiFi options, but the tech behind each object varies according to its specific connectivity purpose.
+The most common types include:

-- Pocket Routers: These plug into ethernet or broadband sources and create a small WiFi zone.
+- Pocket Routers: Plug into ethernet or broadband sources and create a small WiFi zone.

-- Mobile Hotspots: These are battery-powered devices that use SIM cards or eSIM to generate WiFi using cellular networks.
+- Mobile Hotspots: Battery-powered devices that use SIM cards or eSIM (an embedded digital SIM card) to generate WiFi using cellular networks.

-- USB Dongles: Usually plug into a laptop and offer data access via SIM.
+- USB Dongles: Plug into a laptop and offer data access via SIM.
 Useful in regions with limited WiFi access.

 So, how does a portable WiFi device work in real life?
 In short: it takes a mobile signal (like 4G or 5G), converts it into a private WiFi signal, and lets multiple devices connect.
 You’re not tapping into public WiFi—you’re carrying your own.